 Access type indicates whether the Deregistration procedure applies to the 3GPP access, to the non-3GPP access, or to both if the 3GPP access and non-3GPP access of the UE are served by the same AMF (refer to TS 23.501 [2]).
 The AMF shall invoke the Deregistration procedure for the target access indicated by the UE.

+The UE shall initiate de-registration from the on-boarding network after finishing the remote provisioning.

 2. [Conditional] AMF to SMF (or V-SMF): Nsmf_PDUSession_ReleaseSMContext (SM Context ID).

 If the UE has no established PDU Session over the target access indicated in step 1, then steps 2 to 5 are not executed.
 All PDU Sessions over the target access(es), which belong to the UE are released by the AMF sending Nsmf_PDUSession_ReleaseSMContext Request (SM Context ID) message to the SMF (or V-SMF) for each PDU Session.
 If the AMF determines that the secondary RAT usage reporting is required for the PDU Session, the AMF shall execute step 7 and 8 and then wait for the completion of step 8 to receive the secondary RAT usage data from the NG-RAN.
 After that, steps 2 to 6 in this procedure are performed to e.g. release the PDU Session(s).